 The cost for this program includes Elon tuition, housing with The Washington Center and program fees.
 It is estimated at $22,000 for a semester.

 Need-based scholarships are available for Elon semester programs through the GEC.
 For additional information on scholarships or other funding for Study USA, see the Funding for Study Abroad page.

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your Study USA program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

-Students are assigned housing just outside the heart of DC in apartment style units in Silver Spring, MD, or in the NoMa area of metropolitan DC.
+Students are assigned housing in apartment style units in the NoMa area of metropolitan DC.

-Apply here first on the Elon Abroad system and, when approved, you will apply directly to The Washington Center.
+You must apply here first on the Elon Abroad system and, when approved, you will apply directly to The Washington Center.
 Please note that the TWC application has a $60 fee.
-TWC application deadline for competitive applications is February 18, 2015.
-We encourage early application so that you can begin planning for your summer experience!
-TWC final application deadline is March 18, 2015.
+TWC has a priority application period and a regular application period, we encourage you to apply as soon as possible so you will have ample time to work with your TWC coordinator on your internship search.